LASIK in Providence

 LASIK Consultation

-Dr. Galler will see you at our eyecare office in Providence, RI, for an initial consultation.
+Dr. Galler will see you at our eye care office in Providence, RI, for an initial consultation.
 He'll discuss your vision concerns, assess your degree of refractive error, and measure the thickness of your corneal tissue to determine whether LASIK is right for you.
 If it is, he'll schedule your refractive surgery at TLC Laser Eye Centers, which is less than 10 minutes from our office.

 Numbing Eye Drops